Sudan entry requirements for Senegal passport holders

 Frequently asked questions

-No. There is no visa on arrival for Senegalese citizens.
-You must obtain a visa from a Sudanese embassy or consulate before you travel.
+No. Senegal is not eligible for visa on arrival.
+You must obtain a visa from a Sudanese embassy or consulate before travelling.

 Official sources